dacort/zoomit/README.md

 ## Overview

-There's a few things necessary to get this working:

-- Authentication with calendar service
-- Menubar app
+- Launch the app
+- Grant access to your Google Calendar
-- Zoom Opener
+- Zoom away 💨

 ## Status

 🔥 Under active development 🔥

-This works!
-But you need to create your own app as documented [here](https://developers.google.com/calendar/quickstart/go).

-Once that's done, build and run the app: `go build && ./zoomit`

-Open the URL printed to the console and follow the instructions.

-The app will unfortunately crash after you paste the token back in, but just run `./zoomit` again.

-It will sync with Google Calendar every hour and if any of your meeting locations match "zoom.us/j/<ZOOM_ID>", you'll be able to expand that entry and click on the Zoom link!
+It will sync with Google Calendar every minute and if any of your meeting locations match "zoom.us/j/<ZOOM_ID>", you'll be able to expand that entry and click on the Zoom link!

 Only the next 10 meetings are shown.